isotretinoin (oral) [en Español]

 Primary forms of birth control include:

 - an IUD (intrauterine device);

 - estrogen-containing birth control pills (not mini-pills); and

 - hormonal birth control patches, implants, injections, or vaginal ring.

 Secondary forms of birth control include:

-- a diaphragm plus spermicidal foam or gel;
+- a diaphragm plus a spermicide;

-- a vaginal sponge containing spermicide.
+- a vaginal sponge containing a spermicide.

 Stop using isotretinoin and call your doctor at once if you have unprotected sex, if you quit using birth control, if your period is late, or if you think you might be pregnant.
 If you get pregnant while taking isotretinoin, call the iPLEDGE pregnancy registry at 1-866-495-0654.